Before, during, and after a wildfire

 - Don’t drink the water.
 Stick to bottled water until your local officials have confirmed your tap water is safe to drink, and avoid flushing the toilet until you know that your sewer or septic system is in good working order.

 - When in doubt, throw it out.
 Food and drinks inside your fridge or freezer should likely be tossed if your house lost power for an extended period of time or was exposed to heat, ash, smoke, or any of the chemicals used to put out fires.
 Canned items that are sealed and don’t appear damaged should be wiped clean in case they’ve been exposed to any harmful chemicals.
+Bonus tip: Take pictures of anything you’re throwing out.
+Your home insurance policy could help pay to replace the foods you have to throw away.

 - Take photographs of any damage before you begin cleaning up.
 This can make it easier for your insurance company to process your claim.